Theory of Transverse Mode Instability in Fiber Amplifiers with Multimode Excitations: Theory and Results

 Here, $\phi^{\rm NL}_m$ is the nonlinear phase evolution in mode $m$.
 More importantly, noise also grows due to the transfer of power from the signal due to the thermo-optical scattering.
 The noise growth can be obtained by solving Eq.~\ref{Eq:CAS}, which is first simplified by retaining only the phase-matched terms, given by the condition $\beta_m-\beta_n+\beta_i-\beta_j=0$, leading to:

-We have utilized $m=j, i=n$ as a straightforward solution to the phase-matching condition, reducing the triple sum in the second term of Eq.~\ref{Eq:CAS} to a single sum in Eq.~\ref{Eq:CASpm}.
-Note that although $m=n, i=j$ is also a valid solution to the phase-matching condition, such terms correspond to only a cross-phase modulation but no transfer of power as these terms result in only a uniform temperature shift ($q_{ij}=0$), thus we do not retain these terms.
-Next, we substitute the ansatz for $A_m$ from Eq.~\ref{Eq:zSNsplit} and Eq.~\ref{Eq:Ssol} in Eq.~\ref{Eq:CASpm} and simplify the RHS to obtain the equation growth equation for $B_m(z,\Omega)$:
+We have utilized $m=j, i=n$ as a solution to the phase-matching condition, reducing the triple sum in the second term of Eq.~\ref{Eq:CAS} to a single sum in Eq.~\ref{Eq:CASpm}.
+Note that $m=n, i=j$ is also a valid solution to the phase-matching condition, but such terms correspond to only a cross-phase modulation but no transfer of power as these terms result in only a uniform temperature shift ($q_{ij}\approx0$), thus we do not retain these terms.
+We have also assumed absence of any exact degeneracies.
+This assumption can break down especially in graded index fibers where significant degeneracies are present in which case the above equations needs to be modified slightly.
+For a detailed discussion see Supplementary Information Section I. Next, we substitute the ansatz for $A_m$ from Eq.~\ref{Eq:zSNsplit} and Eq.~\ref{Eq:Ssol} in Eq.~\ref{Eq:CASpm} and simplify the RHS to obtain the equation growth equation for $B_m(z,\Omega)$:

 All the terms which are quadratic or higher order in noise amplitudes are ignored.
 Each noise amplitude grows exponentially, independently of other noise amplitudes, and has contributions in growth rate from both linear amplification and nonlinear power transfer from the signal. $P^{\rm s}_m$ represents the signal power in mode $m$ and is given by ${|A^{\rm s}_m|}^2$ and $G_{mnnm}$ represents the contribution to noise growth in mode $m$ by signal power in mode $n$.
+Note that here we have considered a signal at a single frequency without any linewidth broadening, since our goal is to study TMI in narrowband fiber amplifiers with a focus on coherent excitations.
+However, in some applications of fiber amplifiers signal linewidth broadening is utilized.
+In that case our theory can be straightforwardly generalized by directly solving Eq.~\ref{Eq:CASpm} instead of simplifying it to Eq.~\ref{Eq:Nampgrowth}.
 We can convert noise amplitude growth equations for mode $m$ into growth equations for noise power (given by $|B_m|^2$), by multiplying with $B_m^*$ on both sides and adding the complex conjugate term: